Learn about our story, our approach to care (Village-Centered Treatment) and the meaning behind our motto, “Preservation of self and the community.”

 Employees: Click the button below to enter the employee portal.

-AWL is a community-centered, outpatient mental health treatment organization that provides the highest level of comprehensive care to those in need throughout Maryland's schools and communities.
+All Walks of Life is a premier urban center for whole healthcare specializing in behavioral health.
+Headquartered in Baltimore, MD, we provide the highest level of comprehensive care to those in need throughout Maryland's schools and communities.

 Baltimore, MD 21218